LeChatErrant/ftp/README.md

 Then you can execute it with `./example port root_directory`

-This will run a FTP server, listening on the specified port and mounted on 'root_directory"
+This will run a FTP server, listening on the specified port and mounted on 'root_directory'

 ## Documentation